LearningDeck-HQ/LearningDeck-CBT-Manager/README.md

-LearningDeck
+**LearningDeck**

-LearningDeck is a code editor built for programming with AI.
+LearningDeck is a Scalable Offline Exam Platform for the Modern Institution

 Creating new posts on the forum for bugs or feature requests is much appreciated 🙂 Feel free to react to the ones you'd like us to prioritize.